Granada Metro - Map and Stations, Timetables, Prices and Where to Buy

 The entire journey takes about 48 minutes.
 22 minutes from Albolote to La Caleta and 26 minutes from Armilla to La Caleta.

 The price of an ordinary ticket is 1,35 €.
-If you buy a travel card the price is 0,82 €/trip.
+If you buy a travel card the price is 0,41 €/trip.
+Monthly Card offers unlimited travel during 30 days.

 The green card of the metropolitan buses (from the villages near Granada) can also be used.
-People who transfer from the metropolitan buses to the Metro pay 0,62 €.
+People transferring from the metropolitan buses to the Metro pay 0,66 €.

 The ordinary tickets and the travel cards of the urban buses of Granada (big red buses, small Alhambra buses) are not valid for the metro.